HeardLibrary/linked-data/commonsbot/README.md

 `accession` Locally unique identifier for the work (same as `inventory_number` above)

 `rank` String that indicates whether the image should be linked on the Wikidata page by a P18 claim. `primary` indicates that the image should be linked. `secondary` indicates that the image should be uploaded to Commons and linked to the Wikidata work using Structured Data on Commons, but not used as the P18 value.
 All other values (or empty cells) are ignored by the script.
+All works MUST have one image designated as `primary`. `secondary` images are OPTIONAL.
 If an IIIF manifest is generated, the primary image will be the first one shown and the secondary images will follow in the order they appear in the CSV.

 `height` Height of image in pixels.
-Can be used for screening (along with `width`) and is used when a IIIF manifest is generated.
-Otherwise not required for a Commons upload.
+MAY be used for screening (along with `width`) and is used when a IIIF manifest is generated.
+Otherwise not used in a Commons upload.

 `width` Width of image in pixels.
 Can be used for screening (along with `height`) and is used when a IIIF manifest is generated.
-Otherwise not required for a Commons upload.
+Otherwise not used in a Commons upload.

 `local_filename` The name of the file as it exists in the upload directory, including extension.
 NOTE: file names MUST NOT include spaces.
-It is best to avoid other "weird" characters and stick to letters, numbers, dash (`-`), and underscore (`_`).
+It is best to avoid other "weird" characters and RECOMMENDED to use letters, numbers, dash (`-`), and underscore (`_`).

 `kilobytes` The integer number of kilobytes of the file size.
 Used only as a screening option; otherwise MAY be omitted.
 NOTE: The Wikidata API (used by this script) can only be used to upload files up to 100 MB (102400 kb).
 Providing the `kilobytes` value can prevent an error cause by trying to upload a file that is too large.